-As part of the review of human capital management, we evaluate conditions such as staff turnover levels or changes in key personnel (actual or upcoming), depth of management, changes in compensation and benefit programs or levels, involvement of the compensation committee, and extent of operational weaknesses cited in audit, review, and examination reports that could be connected to human capital issues.
+As part of the review of human capital management, we may evaluate conditions such as staff turnover levels or changes in key personnel (actual or upcoming), depth of management, changes in compensation and benefit programs or levels, involvement of the compensation committee, and extent of operational weaknesses cited in audit, review, and examination reports that could be connected to human capital issues.

-Strategy #6: Consistent with the Farm Credit Act, enable the agricultural GSEs to structure themselves to best serve their members and rural America.
+Strategy 6: Consistent with the Farm Credit Act, enable the agricultural GSEs to structure themselves to best serve their members and rural America.

 FCA analyzes and approves periodic requests by institutions to restructure or offer new programs designed to better serve their customers.
-During the year, FCA approved one merger.
-On Oct.
-1, 2017, two associations affiliated with CoBank, ACB, merged to become one association.

-As a result, at fiscal year-end 2018, the System had 69 institutions (68 agricultural credit associations and 1 federal land credit association), compared with 70 associations a year earlier.
+During the year, FCA approved a combination of operations.
+On July 1, 2019, two associations affiliated with CoBank, ACB, combined operations into a single association.
+As a result, at fiscal year-end 2019, the System had 68 institutions (67 agricultural credit associations and 1 federal land credit association), compared with 69 associations a year earlier.

-Strategy #7: Encourage System institutions to be conscious of the reputation risk associated with their lending and investments decisions.
+Strategy 7: Encourage System institutions to be conscious of the reputation risk associated with their lending and investments decisions.

 We issue guidance on business planning, capital management, portfolio risk management, debt issuance, secondary liquidity sources, and related topics.
 We also work with FCS-wide committees and groups to discuss challenges, opportunities, and best practices in these areas.
 Further, we assess System institutions' use of programs undertaken jointly with other financial service providers.
-Through our supervisory and enforcement activities, we require institutions to develop plans to address any potential reputation risks associated with their lending and investment decisions
+Through our supervisory and enforcement activities, we require institutions to develop plans to address any potential reputation risks associated with their lending and investment decisions.

-Strategy #8: Promote public trust in FCA's regulatory framework for the System and Farmer Mac by developing policy guidance that supports mission achievement, financial stability, and transparency.
+Strategy 8: Promote public trust in FCA's regulatory framework for the System and Farmer Mac by developing policy guidance that supports mission achievement, financial stability, and transparency.